Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

-Intital Gain calibration before flagging of unwanted data
+Complex gain calibration
 ---------------------------------------------------------

-Pick a clean line free channel (or a bunch of channels which does not have any RFI and does not contain the target spectral line).
-This would act as a reference upon which gain calibration is done, and later applied to all channels.
-Number of channels to be selected for averaging depends on SNR we require (if too many solutions fail and get flagged in gaincal for minsnr=5, average more channels to increase SNR).
-Typically, a single channel is chosen for this, however in the example below, 40 channels from channel number 300 to 339 are averaged, hence the command spw='0:300~339'.
+Select a channel which is free from RFI, away from band edges and is not the channel where the spectral line is expected.
+We would perform gain calibration on this channel, and later applied to all channels.
+Number of channels to be selected for averaging depends on signal to noise ratio we require (if too many solutions fail and get flagged in gaincal for minsnr=5, average more channels to increase SNR).
+Typically, a single channel is chosen for this, however, in the example below, 40 channels from channel number 300 to 339 are averaged, hence the command spw='0:300~339'.
 If however only a single channel, say channel number 300 were to be chosen, it would be written as spw='0:300'.
 Create a directory for the solution tables, and also one for images as follows (use "!" mark at the beginning if commands are written at the casa ipython prompt):

 .. code-block::